Testing Nambu-Goto approximation of cosmic string by lattice field simulations

 Hence, under the long-time limit, the expression resembles the global string case.
 This allows us to extract the string tension $\mu$ directly from simulations by evaluating the energy emission power and the scaling parameter $\xi$.

-As mentioned in the text, we determine the value of $\gamma$ in \ref{eq:tension} by making the ratio $P_{tot}/P$ stabilize at unity.
-The field emission power of cosmic string can be calculate by field energy $\rho_f$ in the lattice
+To determine the effective string tension (\ref{eq:tension}), we first calculate the emission power of the string network.
+The total energy emission power $P_{tot}=P_f+P_{gw}$, where $P_f$ is field energy emission from string network and GW emission $P_{gw}$ is derived from the lattice GW spectrum.
+Then we adjust the parameter $\gamma$ in Eqs.\eqref{eq:tension} until the theoretical prediction $P=8H^3\xi\mu$ aligns with $P_{tot}$, ensuring that the ratio $P_{tot}/P$ stabilizes at unity.
+The field emission power of the cosmic string can be calculate by field energy $\rho_f$ in the lattice

 where $i$ represents each field, and $z(k)=3+(k/m_i)^2/((k/m_i)^2+1)$ is the momentum-dependent redshift factor.
 For massless fields, such as the scalar phase in the near-global case, $z(k)=4$.